Robert C. McFarlane

 Mr. Woolsey served as senior advisor to the Donald J. Trump transition.

 Dr. Gal Luft

 Gal Luft is co-director of the Institute for the Analysis of Global Security (IAGS) a Washington based think tank focused on energy security.
-He is an adviser to the United States Energy Security Council America's highest level extra governmental energy advisory committee.
-He specializes in strategy, geopolitics, energy security, natural resources and technoloy innovation.
+He is a Senior Adviser to the United States Energy Security Council America's highest level extra governmental energy advisory committee and Co-Chairman of the Global Forum on Energy Security.
+He specializes in strategy, geopolitics, energy security, natural resources and technology innovation.
 Newsweek Magazine called him a "tireless and independent advocate of energy security," the business magazine Poder called him

 He is also author of Beer, Bacon and Bullets: Culture in Coalition Warfare from Gallipoli to Iraq.
 He appears frequently in the media and consults to various think tanks and news organizations worldwide.
 Dr. Luft testified before committees of the U.S. Congress, including Senate Foreign Relations, House International Relations, House Science and the U.S.-China Economic and Security Review Commission.